Osteopontin: Immune system

 OPN binds to several integrin receptors including α4β1, α9β1, and α9β4 expressed by leukocytes.
 These receptors have been well-established to function in cell adhesion, migration, and survival in these cells.

 Osteopontin (OPN) is expressed in a range of immune cells, including macrophages, neutrophils, dendritic cells, microglia and T and B cells, with varying kinetics.
 OPN is reported to act as an immune modulator in a variety of manners.
 Firstly, it has chemotactic properties, which promote cell recruitment to inflammatory sites.
 It also functions as an adhesion protein, involved in cell attachment and wound healing.
 In addition, OPN mediates cell activation and cytokine production, as well as promoting cell survival by regulating apoptosis.
 The following examples are found.

 Clinical significance

 The fact that OPN interacts with multiple cell surface receptors that are ubiquitously expressed makes it an active player in many physiological and pathological processes including wound healing, bone turnover, tumorigenesis, inflammation, ischemia, and immune responses.
 Manipulation of plasma (or local) OPN levels may be useful in the treatment of autoimmune diseases, cancer metastasis, bone (and tooth) mineralization diseases, osteoporosis, and some forms of stress.

 Autoimmune diseases

 OPN has been implicated in pathogenesis of rheumatoid arthritis.
-OPN-R, the thrombin-cleaved form of OPN, is elevated rheumatoid arthritis affected joints.
+OPN-R, the thrombin-cleaved form of OPN, is elevated in rheumatoid arthritis–affected joints.
 However, the role of OPN in rheumatoid arthritis is still unclear.
 One group found that OPN knock-out mice were protected against arthritis. while others were not able to reproduce this observation.

 OPN has been found to play a role in other autoimmune diseases including autoimmune hepatitis, allergic airway disease, and multiple sclerosis.